eduVieiraAF/eduVieiraAF/README.md

  # 😃 Hi, I’m **Eduardo**
- ## 👀 I’m interested in getting back into the world of coding and bug-cursing.
+ ## 💻 Back into the world of coding after an eternity 🖥
- - 🌱 Currently working with Java and Kotlin.
+ - 🌱 Currently working with/on Java and Kotlin(mostly Kotlin if i'm being honest.

  ## 📚 I'm fluent in:
 - English and Portuguese.
 - I speak a little French and Spanish.

 ## 🧩 I’m looking to collaborate on anything anywhere.

 📫 How to reach me: _edu_vieira@hotmail.com_

 <!---